Eram2831/cse15l-lab-reports/lab5report.md

 a)

 ```
-find -name "Biomed"
+find -name "Chapter-1.txt"
-find -iname "Biomed"
+find -iname "Chapter-1.txt"
-./docsearch/technical/biomed
+./docsearch/technical/911report/chapter-1.txt
 ```

-This time, I am showing the output of find -name "Biomed" which has no output since there are no directories that are named Biomed.
-However when u do find -iname "Biomed" it outputs ./docsearch/technical/biomed since it is now case insensitive.
+This time, I am showing the output of find -name "Chapter-1.txt" which has no output since there are no files that are named Chapter-1.txt.
+However when u do find -iname "Chapter-1.txt" it outputs ./docsearch/technical/911report/chapter-1.txt since it is now case insensitive.
 This is useful because sometimes we could accidentally put a letter in capital on accident.

 b)

 ```
 find -name "911Report"
-find -iname "911Report"
+find -iname -type d "911Report"
 ./docsearch/technical/911report
 ```

-I am doing the same thing as last time but instead of the capital letter being in the beginning, it is at the middle.
-Even when the capital letter is at the middle, the -iname command still works as intended.
+This time, I am doing the same thing but for directories.
+When doing -name "911Report" it doesn't show any output.
+However when doing -iname "911Report" it shows the directory with the name 911report no matter if it has a capital R or a lower case r.